thelikes/owncraft/methods-post-linux.md

 ## Misc Tricks

+### NFS Proxy Mount

+tags: nfs, proxy, proxychains, mount, reverse tunnle, ssh

-* Mount internal NFS share through pivot:
+Mount internal NFS share through pivot:

 After compromising a host as a low-priv user, if the system has access to local NFS shares, the shares can be mounted via a proxy.
 One method is to create a SSH proxy and mount the NFS share on the remote attack box.
 In the easiest of cases, the below is all that is required.